kantarjiev/BAMRU-Org/docs/dev_environment.md

     > git push
     > git checkout master

 You can run all of this in a single command using `rake site:deploy`.
+Note that this command will deploy the site to your own GitHub repository, which you can view in a web browser at `http://<your-user-id>.github.io/BAMRU-Org`.

 See [GitHub Pages](http://pages.github.com) to learn more.